llausa/coder_academy_terminal_app/help.md

-# How to Use the App
+# How to Set Up the App
   Santiago's Humble To-Do App installation instructions

   1. Clone or download the Repo from the following link: https://github.com/llausa/coder_academy_terminal_app.git